morgsweber/exerciseFleet/README.md

 ##### About the project

-This repository was created to exercise some teame colaboration in a small project.
+This repository was created to exercise team collaboration in a small project.

 ##### Requirements
 * [Java](https://www.oracle.com/java/technologies/downloads/)